alirezamahdavi571/The-Roll-of-Neural-Variability-in-complex-images-decoding/README.md

-# Normalized Direct Phase-Amplitude Coupling (ndPAC) Method (Ozkurt et al., 2012)
+# Normalized Direct Phase-Amplitude Coupling (ndPAC) Method

-The **Normalized Direct Phase-Amplitude Coupling (ndPAC)** method quantifies the relationship between the phase of a low-frequency oscillation and the amplitude of a high-frequency oscillation.
-It is widely used in neuroscience to study interactions between neural rhythms.
+The **Normalized Direct Phase-Amplitude Coupling (ndPAC)** method, introduced by Ozkurt et al. (2012), quantifies the interaction between the phase of low-frequency oscillations and the amplitude of high-frequency oscillations.
+It is widely applied in neuroscience to study neural rhythm interactions.

+---

-## Steps in ndPAC Calculation
+## How ndPAC Works

 ### 1. Signal Filtering
-The signal is bandpass-filtered to extract the low-frequency (\( f_\text{phase} \)) and high-frequency (\( f_\text{amplitude} \)) components.
+The input signal is bandpass-filtered to isolate:
+- **Low-frequency component** (\( f_\text{phase} \))
+- **High-frequency component** (\( f_\text{amplitude} \))

 ### 2. Hilbert Transform
-The analytic signals of the filtered components are computed using the Hilbert transform:
+The analytic signals for each filtered component are computed using the Hilbert transform:

-$$
+\[
 z_\text{phase}(t) = a_\text{phase}(t) e^{i\phi(t)}
-$$

-$$
+\]

+\[
 z_\text{amp}(t) = a_\text{amp}(t) e^{i\theta(t)}
-$$

-Here:
+\]

+Where:
 - \( \phi(t) \): Phase of the low-frequency component.
 - \( a_\text{amp}(t) \): Amplitude envelope of the high-frequency component.

-### 3. Phase-Amplitude Coupling (PAC)
+### 3. Phase-Amplitude Coupling (PAC) Calculation
-The PAC is calculated as:
+The PAC value is computed as:

-$$
+\[
 \text{PAC} = \left| \frac{1}{N} \sum_{t=1}^N a_\text{amp}(t) e^{i\phi(t)} \right|
-$$

-Where:
+\]

+Here:
 - \( a_\text{amp}(t) \): High-frequency amplitude envelope modulated by the low-frequency phase \( \phi(t) \).
-- \( N \): Number of samples.
+- \( N \): Number of time samples.

 ### 4. Normalization
-The PAC value is normalized to account for biases in the amplitude, ensuring it reflects true coupling.
-This can be done by comparing PAC to surrogate data or using an analytical normalization method.
+The PAC is normalized to reduce bias in amplitude modulation estimates.
+This is achieved either by comparing PAC against surrogate data or through analytical normalization methods.

+---

-## Key Advantages
+## Key Features of ndPAC

-- **Direct Calculation:** No need for binning or averaging, making the method computationally efficient.
+- **Direct Calculation:** Bypasses the need for binning or averaging, improving computational efficiency.
-- **Normalization:** Ensures robust and unbiased coupling estimation.
+- **Normalization:** Provides unbiased and reliable coupling estimates.

+---

-This method enables precise and normalized quantification of phase-amplitude coupling, making it a powerful tool for studying neural dynamics.
+This method enables precise and normalized quantification of phase-amplitude coupling, making it an essential tool for analyzing neural dynamics and studying brain rhythms.